 Table 6-1 in Section 6.1 identified the restrictions on water use by customers to be implemented during various stages of water shortage, as well as which of these items are enforceable by penalty.
-Any

-(1) For violations of the provisions set forth in chapter, other than Section 13.02.020(1)(B), the following enforcement procedures shall apply:

-(A) First Notice-Warning Letter.
-Any customer violating the regulations and restrictions on water use set forth in this chapter, other than Section 13.02.020(1)(B), shall receive a written warning informing them of the violation for the first such violation and warning that a second such violation will result in a penalty.
+Any customer violating the restrictions on water use identified in Table 6-1 shall receive a penalty as described below per the District's Enforcement provisions:

-(B) Notice of Violation.
-If, after receiving a written warning of violation for the same category of violation within one year, the district shall issue a notice of violation imposing a \$25.00 fine on the customer's next water bill.

-(2) Repeat Violations.
+- (1) For violations of the provisions set forth in chapter, other than Section 13.02.020(1)(B), the following enforcement procedures shall apply: - (A) First Notice-Warning Letter.
+Any customer violating the regulations and restrictions on water use set forth in this chapter, other than Section 13.02.020(1)(B), shall receive a written warning informing them of the violation for the first such violation and warning that a second such violation will result in a penalty. - (B) Notice of Violation.
+If, after receiving a written warning of violation for the same category of violation within one year, the district shall issue a notice of violation imposing a \$25.00 fine on the customer's next water bill. - (2) Repeat Violations.
 For customers found by the district to incur a further violation within the same category for which customer has already received a fine within the past year, customer shall be charged a fine of \$250.00 for each successive violation.